Water Supply Shortages | Water Scarcity

 - Will hurricanes and other extreme weather events jeopardize the security and quality of safe drinking water supplies and add to water shortage pressures?

-- How will prolonged high intensity heat waves impact the availability of water for hydroelectric power
+- How will prolonged high intensity heat waves impact the availability of water for hydroelectric power production?

 - How will prolonged high intensity heat waves affect the availability of secure supplies of water used to cool nuclear powerplant reactors and prevent meltdowns?